opencontainers/distribution-spec/spec.md

 To maintain security, the client _must_ always verify the content against the _digest_ used to fetch the content.

 > __IMPORTANT:__ If a _digest_ is used to fetch content, the client should use the same digest used to fetch the content to verify it.
-> The header `Docker-Content-Digest` should not be trusted over the "local" digest.
+> The header `OCI-Content-Digest` should not be trusted over the "local" digest.

 ### Pulling An Image